cym13/cym13.github.io/source/review_crypto_d.rst

 **Bonus exercise**

-*Try seeing why the "Customized" padding (which appends NUL bytes then the message length to the message) would not be a good fit for RSA.
+*Try seeing why the "Customized" padding (which appends NUL bytes followed by the message length to the original message) would not be a good fit for RSA.
 Hint: you can apply a reasoning very similar to the one outlined here.*

 .. image:: ../image/starlight_glimmer_defiant.png
     :width: 30%